Pp3ng/Bookkeeper_mysql/README.md

 Bookkeeper is a simple tool to keep track of your books.
 It is a command line tool that allows you to add, remove, and list books.
 It also allows you to mark books as read or unread.

+Use mysql as the database to store the data.

+It's my software engineering course project.

 ## Features

 - Query transaction records